ho92ms/ho92ms.github.io/_pages/about.md

 I am a **software engineer** with a focus on **enterprise-scale systems** and **applied machine learning**.
 My work bridges the gap between theoretical foundations and practical implementation, with emphasis on:

-1. **System reliability** — architectures that are maintainable, scalable, and robust under real-world constraints.
+1. **System reliability** ï¿½ architectures that are maintainable, scalable, and robust under real-world constraints.
-2. **Mathematical rigor** — solutions grounded in formal methods and verifiable principles.
+2. **Mathematical rigor** ï¿½ solutions grounded in formal methods and verifiable principles.
-3. **Empirical validation** — data-driven approaches with reproducible results.
+3. **Empirical validation** ï¿½ data-driven approaches with reproducible results.

 ---